danangineer/cosmix-danang/README.md

 To build this image I chose the Universal Blue base image (ghcr.io/ublue-os/base-main:latest).

 My Cosmic has a bare minimum of included applications, no Cosmic store and includes Distrobox.
 As an appstore you can install the flatpak of Bazaar.
-Flathub support is included in the image, so 'flatpak install bazaar' has to be sufficient.
+Flathub support is included in the image, so a 'flatpak install bazaar' has to be sufficient.

+Out of the official Fedora Cosmic desktop I have excluded a number of applications:

+            ark
+            cosmic-edit
+            cosmic-player
+            cosmic-store
+            firefox
+            gnome-disk-utility
+            gnome-system-monitor
+            libreoffice-calc
+            libreoffice-impress
+            libreoffice-writer
+            nheko
+            nvtop
+            okular
+            qt5ct
+            qt6ct
+            rhythmbox
+            thunderbird
+The idea is to make the actual bootc image as lean as possible; all additional applications can be installed as flatpak and by using brew or distrobox.

 ### Step 1: Choose a Fedora Atomic image and install it